emu-russia/pureikyubu/SRC/DSP/Readme.md

 DspCore uses the interpreter and recompiler at the same time, of their own free will, depending on the situation.

-## DSP analyzer
+## DSP Decoder

 This component analyzes the DSP instructions and is used by all interested systems (disassembler, interpreter and recompiler).
 That is, in fact, this is a universal decoder.

 I decided to divide all the DSP instructions into groups (by higher 4 bits).
 Decoder implemented as simple if-else.

-Parallel instructions are stored into two different groups in `AnalyseInfo` struct.
+Parallel instructions are stored into two different groups in `DecoderInfo` struct.

-The simplest example of `AnalyzeInfo` consumption can be found in the disassembler.
+The simplest example of `DecoderInfo` consumption can be found in the disassembler.

 The DSP instruction format is so tightly packed and has a lot of entropy, so I could make a mistake in decoding somewhere.
 All this then has to appear.